Elana Resnick

 Brief Bio

-Elana Resnick is a Project and Educational Activity Coordinator for the Community Coordinated Modeling Center (CCMC) in the Heliophysics Science Division Code 674.
+Elana Resnick is a Project and Training Coordinator for the Community Coordinated Modeling Center (CCMC) in the Heliophysics Science Division Code 674.
 She assists with meeting planning, drafting communications, website management, as well as other tasks as needed.
 Additionally, Elana assists the CCMC with her support of their planetarium shows.

 Previously, she worked as a Science, Technology, Engineering, and Mathematics (STEM) Academy Coordinator and was a high school physics, engineering, and robotics teacher.